Belonging. Convenience. Connection. Community. At the present time, these are some of the words most associated with coliving.

 Coliving in North America

-More than 90 coliving companies exist in the United States alone.
-Most are concentrated in large and expensive cities such as Los Angeles, NYC, Chicago and San Francisco.
+Most coliving companies in North America are concentrated in large and expensive cities such as Los Angeles, NYC, Chicago and San Francisco.

 Meanwhile, some brands in Canada include Gather, Sonder, and Nomad.
 In Mexico, there are over 13 coliving companies already in operation.
 We particularly like the following communities in North America, for their focus on positive impact: